Dead No More: The Clone Conspiracy: Aftermath

 After getting Jerry Salteres out of his pod, Spider-Man uses his Webware to allow Jerry to talk to his wife Emma.
-After Jerry walks away coughing, Spider-Man tells Emma that Jerry has days to live due to still being in an unstable condition from the accident.
+Spider-Man tells Emma that Jerry has days to live due to the accident.
 Emma is outraged and threatens to sue Parker Industries before she ends her call.
-Before Peter expresses his anger at Kaine for not warning him about the other dimensions, Max Modell arrives with S.H.I.E.L.D. and Horizon University personnel to bring the exposed victims back for treatment.
-Kaine does not believe Ben Reilly is still dead and decides to go after him after Spider-Woman of Earth-65 heads back to her dimension.
-Rhino goes on a rampage after losing Oskana in New U Technologies, but Spider-Man manages to call him down by convincing him to move forward with his life for Oskana's sake.
+Before Peter expresses his anger at Kaine for not warning him about the other dimensions, Max Modell arrives with S.H.I.E.L.D. and Horizon University personnel to take the exposed victims back for treatment.
+Kaine does not believe Ben Reilly is dead and decides to go after him after Spider-Woman heads back to her dimension.
+Rhino goes on a rampage after losing Oksana in New U Technologies, but Spider-Man calms him down by convincing him to move forward with his life for Oksana's sake.
 The two of them agree to see each other once in a while to help the other with their pain.
-Meanwhile in the sewers of San Francisco, Lizard has saved Martha and Billy Connors from the Carrion virus by injecting them with the Lizard formula, turning his wife and son into lizard creatures like himself.
-At a local bar during the second story, Dr. Rita Clarkson unwinds from the day with a drink, but is met by a disguised and disfigured Ben.
-Though Rita has regretted what New U Technologies did, Ben still believed they were doing good for the people.
-He asks Rita for a loan, but she refuses until Ben saves her from some criminals who tried to kill her for New U Technologies' actions.
+In the sewers of San Francisco, Lizard has saved Martha and Billy Connors from the Carrion virus by injecting them with the Lizard formula, turning his wife and son into lizard creatures like himself.
+At a local bar, Dr. Rita Clarkson unwinds with a drink, and is met by a disguised and disfigured Ben.
+Though Rita has regrets what New U Technologies did, Ben still believes they were doing good for the people.
+He asks Rita for a loan, but she refuses until Ben saves her from some criminals who try to kill her for New U Technologies' actions.
 She gives Ben a kiss before he heads off towards Broadway.
-Later at night during the third story, Spider-Man is seen beating up most of the Kingpin's henchmen at a restaurant in Chinatown.
+Later at night, Spider-Man is seen beating up the Kingpin's henchmen at a restaurant in Chinatown.
 Kingpin tells Spider-Man that he is ready to repay his debt and gives Spider-Man a flash drive that has the location of Norman Osborn.